andkret/Cookbook/docs/10-Updates.md

 ============

 What's new?
 Here you can find a list of all the updates with links to the sections
+- **2024-12-11**
+  - Prepared the most important questions for platform & pipeline design.
+Specifically looking at the data source and the goals [click here](03-AdvancedSkills.md#platform-and-pipeline-design-basics)

 - **2024-11-28**
   - Prepared a GenAI RAG example project that you can run on your own computer without internet.
 It uses Ollama with Mistral model and Elasticsearch.
 Working on a way of creating embeddings from pdf files and inserting them into Elsaticsearch for queries [click here](04-HandsOnCourse.md#genai-retrieval-augmented-generation-with-ollama-and-elasticsearch)